-the meridional structure of the waves.
-It is encouraging that the spacing of the O_1 and K_1 frequencies roughly corresponds to the spacing of the eigenfrequencies, however.
+the waves.
+It is encouraging that the spacing of the $O_1$ and $K_1$ frequencies roughly corresponds to the spacing of the eigenfrequencies, however.

 These solutions to the variation of these waves with latitude compare reasonably well with the measured harmonic constants for the diurnal internal tides.
 Dushaw and Worcester (1998) qualitatively compared the diurnal harmonic constants derived from the acoustic (Table 5) and thermistor (Table 6) data to the approximate Airy function solutions for the internal waves near their turning latitude.
 Next, this preliminary comparison is extended by fitting the numerical solutions for these internal wave modes (these meridional modes are not to be confused with the vertical modes) to the harmonic constants.
-The quantitative fit can be expected to work reasonably well, given the initial favorable comparision: "For the K_1 frequency, the paths (2,4), (2,6), and (4,6) all lie along a trough of the predicted displacement, and the amplitudes (94, 101, and 76 cm) and phases (252, 262, and 282°) associated with these paths are consistent with the predicted wave" (Fig. 11; Dushaw and Worcester 1998).
+The quantitative fit can be expected to work reasonably well, given the initial favorable comparison: "For the $K_1$ frequency, the paths (2, 4), (2, 6), and (4, 6) all lie along a trough of the predicted displacement, and the amplitudes (94, 101, and 76 cm) and phases $(252^{\circ})$ , 262°, and 282°) associated with these paths are consistent with the predicted wave" (Fig. 11; Dushaw and Worcester, 1998).

 For each constituent, the fit of the displacement mode to the data uses only two parameters, the amplitude and phase, to account for the 30 harmonic constants measured on the acoustic paths (an amplitude and a phase from each of the 15 acoustic paths).
-With the modes normalized to have a maximum value of 1, the fit gives an amplitude and phase for the K_1 mode of 134 cm, 85°, and an amplitude and phase for the O_1 mode of 89 cm, 325°.
-These solutions are compared to the data in Figure 12.
+With the modes normalized to have a maximum value of 1, the fit gives an amplitude and phase for the $K_1$ mode of 134 cm, 85°, and an amplitude and phase for the $O_1$ mode of 89 cm, $325^{\circ}$ .
+These solutions are compared to the data in Fig. 12.
 The phases for both constituents are most strikingly consistent with a standing wave.
-The phases are roughly in two groups separated by 180°, as expected for a standing wave.
-Frequently, the mismatch between modeled and measured phase is by 180°, suggesting that the solutions for the displacement modes may not be quite right.
-For several of the acoustic paths, a minor shift in the location of the zero crossing of a mode results in a phase change of 180°, if that shift changes whether a crest or trough of the wave dominates in the path integral.
+The phases are roughly in two groups separated by $180^{\circ}$ , as expected for a standing wave.
+Frequently, the mismatch between modeled and measured phase is by $180^{\circ}$ , suggesting that the solutions for the displacement modes may not be quite right.
+For several of the acoustic paths, a minor shift in the location of the zero crossing of a mode results in a phase change of $180^{\circ}$ , if that shift changes whether a crest or trough of the wave dominates in the path integral.

-The K_1 meridional current just north of Puerto Rico has an amplitude of about 0.5 mm s-1 and a phase of about 40°.
-The K_1 meridional mode used for this fit is positive near Puerto Rico (Fig. 10).
-Therefore, as previously reported by Dushaw and Worcester (1998), the time of maximum positive displacement of the K_1 internal tide just north of Puerto Rico (phase 85°) roughly corresponds to the maximum offshore (northward, phase 40°) flow of the barotropic current.
+The $K_1$ meridional current just north of Puerto Rico has an amplitude of about $0.5 \text{ mm s}^{-1}$ and a phase of about $40^\circ$ .
+The $K_1$ meridional mode used for this fit is positive near Puerto Rico (Fig. 10).
+Therefore, as previously reported by Dushaw and Worcester (1998), the time of maximum positive displacement of the $K_1$ internal tide just north of Fig. 12.
+Comparison of predicted resonant wave harmonic constants of the internal tide to measured harmonic constants (with error bars) for the (top) $K_1$ and (bottom) $O_1$ frequencies.
+For each comparison only two parameters (an amplitude and a phase) of the predicted wave are adjusted to fit to the 30 independent data.
+The harmonic constants are plotted as a function of the azimuthal angle of orientation of their acoustic path; zonal paths are at 0°.

+Puerto Rico (phase $85^{\circ}$ ) roughly corresponds to the maximum offshore (northward, phase $40^{\circ}$ ) flow of the barotropic current.
 This result appears to be inconsistent with the expected generating mechanism for internal tides, where onshore flow would cause an uplifting of isopycnals; the author cannot suggest an explanation.